 Note that these functions are the same as those in Proposition~\ref{prop:peel}.
 When $k$ is small the functions are not integrable, in which case we take their Fourier transforms as tempered distributions.

-\begin{proof} For $k=0$, the function is $x \mapsto J_\nu\big(|x|\big)/|x|^\nu$, and up to scaling it is the Fourier transform of a spherical delta function of radius $1/(2\pi)$, by the Bessel function formula for the radial Fourier transform (Theorem~9.10.3 in \cite{AAR}).
+\begin{proof} For $k=0$, the function is $x \mapsto J_\nu\big(|x|\big)/|x|^\nu$, and up to scaling it is the Fourier transform of a delta function supported on the sphere of radius $1/(2\pi)$ about the origin, by the Bessel function formula for the radial Fourier transform (Theorem~9.10.3 in \cite{AAR}).
 For $k \ge 1$, the additional factors in the denominator do not disrupt the growth condition from Proposition~\ref{prop:pw}. \end{proof}

 We will need the following summation formula for entire functions of exponential type: